cs50/ap-2020/curriculum/1/notes/index.md

 | `||` | OR | `x < 2 || y > 3` --> `true` |
 | `!` | NOT | `!(x==y)` --> `true` |
   * Notice that we use a `||` to indicate an "or" in our Boolean expression.
 (A logical "and" would be `&&`.)
+  * The operand for a logical operator is either a Boolean expression or a single Boolean value.
+  *  Some conditional statements can be written as equivalent Boolean expressions and  some Boolean expressions can be written as equivalent conditional statements.
 * In Scratch, we were able to create our own block, that we called "cough".
 We can do the same in C, by creating our own function.
 * If we wanted to print "cough" 3 times, we could use a `for` loop:
   ```c